 In addition, consider the following:

 - Certain medications, including many mental health medications that are common in the U.S., may be limited in the amount that you can transport into and out of the country.
 Some may be considered illegal substances in other countries, even if they are regularly prescribed in the U.S. Check with the country’s Embassy or call CISI insurance to learn about any restrictions and if your medication will be legal abroad and consult with your healthcare provider and CISI if you need to make arrangements to work within such restrictions.
+This may include writing to the government where you will be studying to get permission to bring the medication into the country.
 Then follow up with our staff to confirm your plan.

 - Bring all necessary medication with you for the duration of your program and bring it in your carry-on luggage only.
-For some medications, you may need to carry a letter from your physician stating why you need the prescription medication.
-Bring along copies of your medical prescriptions as well, including the name of the active ingredient(s) and keep medications in their original containers.
+For some medications, you may need to carry a printed letter from your physician stating why you need the prescription medication.
+Print out copies of your medical prescriptions as well, including the name of the active ingredient(s) and keep medications in their original containers.

 - If your insurance company asks for a letter certifying that you will be away, contact your Study Abroad Advisor.